ZanderKirilov/RSS-Reader/README.md

 # RSS-Reader
-Reading news on BBC website through their RSS Services.
+Reading news on BBC website through their RSS feed.